 Berlin is a world city of culture, politics, media and science.
 Many of its industries are at the forefront of IT, pharmaceutical and biomedical technology developments.
 For students of Science, Berlin is a great destination with a range of activities and workshops to help bring the subject to life.

-The Spectrum Berlin Science Centre is a great place to take inquisitive students that are interested in getting questions answered whilst.
+The Spectrum Berlin Science Centre a huge museum covering the cultural history of technology through large and wide-ranging collections.
+The main exhibitions are on aerospace, shipping, railways and road transportation with further large displays on the Network, especially the internet, and photography.
+Further exhibitions cover a wide variety of other technologies including computing, textiles, printing, beer brewing and telecommunications.
+The Science Center Spectrum adds around 150 hands-on experiments explaining fascinating technology and basic science and is a great place to take inquisitive students that are interested in getting questions answered.
 The Berlin Life Science Learning Lab has short half-day courses and allows students to work in a lab performing experiments.
 Each year, new museums are being established, historic buildings masterfully restored and exhibitions are appearing under a new roof.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Check in to UK airport for flight to Berlin||Arrive and transfer to your accommodation||Visit to Reichstag Dome|

 |2||Spend the day at Berlin Life Science Lab||Bowling and evening meal|

 |3||Visit to the Berlin Zoo||Visit to Spectrum Berlin Science Centre||Evening meal|

 |4||Visit to the TV Tower||Transfer to Berlin airport for return flight||Arrive UK, onward travel to school|